-Allegan Public Schools & Allegan Area Education Service Agency
+Allegan Public Schools

 Allegan Public Schools are currently composed of an early childhood learning center, three (3) elementary schools, L.E.
 White Middle School, and Allegan Senior High School.
 The curriculum taught in the Allegan school district is largely traditional, providing youth with the knowledge necessary to take the next steps in their education and career.

-Allegan County Area Technical & Education Center
+Allegan Area Education Service Agency & Allegan Tech Center

-AAESA also operates the Allegan County Area Technical & Education Center (ACATEC).
+AAESA also operates the Allegan Tech Center.
 In conjunction with this education system, the public-school system has moved towards “job-ready” training.
-ACATEC works as a wonderful resource for students and all community members, offering nineteen (19) programs focused on employability for students in their Junior and Senior years of high school.
+The Tech Center works as a wonderful resource for students and all community members, offering nineteen (19) programs focused on employability for students in their Junior and Senior years of high school.
 The vocational training provided by this entity works to train to competencies, providing a launching point for youth to finish their training and enter the workforce following their education.
 Along with the programs offered to high school students, a number of training courses are open to adults in the community.

 Lake Michigan College

-In addition to the vocational training offered at ACATEC, the Early College Allegan County program allows high school students to extend their high school education by one year in order to obtain both a diploma and an associate degree or Technical Certificate from Lake Michigan College at no extra cost.
+In addition to the vocational training offered at the Tech Center, the Early College Allegan County program allows high school students to extend their high school education by one year in order to obtain both a diploma and an associate degree or Technical Certificate from Lake Michigan College at no extra cost.
 Lake Michigan College also offers Associate Degrees, Certificate Programs, and a Certified Nursing Aide program to all community members.